Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Steering into the Skid

 When it comes to handling skids on snowy or icy roads, one of the most important techniques to remember is steering into the skid.
 This means turning your steering wheel in the direction that the rear of your vehicle is sliding.
 By doing this, you can regain control of your car and prevent it from spinning out of control.
-It may sound counterintuitive, but it’s a crucial skill to master in winter driving conditions.
+It may sound counterintuitive, but it’s a crucial skill to master in conditions.

 Avoiding Abrupt Movements